 Two bedrooms: 1 x double with en-suite bath, basin & WC, 1 x twin, with separate sofa bed for 1 child on landing.
 Bathroom with bath, electric shower over, basin & WC.
 Fitted kitchen with dining area.
 Sitting room with beams, exposed stonework, lattice windows & woodburner.

 Night storage heaters with woodburner in sitting room.
-Electric cooker, microwave, fridge/freezer, dishwasher, TV with FreeSat and Freeview, DVD, CD.
+Electric cooker, microwave, fridge/freezer, dishwasher, TV with FreeSat and Freeview, DVD, CD, WiFi.
 Communal utility room with coin-operated washing machine & tumble dryer.
 Starter pack of fuel for woodburner inc. in rent, extra logs available at £3 per bag.
 All electricity inc. in rent.
 Bed linen inc. in rent.
 Cot, highchair & stairgate on request.
 Ample off road parking.
 Shared use of lawned sitting area & patio with furniture & stream.
 One well-behaved pet welcome at £15 per week.
 Sorry, no smoking.
 Shops & pubs 1 mile.

 - Last minute